 When a new customer checks out with a subscription, Recharge creates a customer profile in Shopify with a record of the customer details and purchases.

 After the checkout process is complete, you can opt to send an Account Activation notification from Shopify, which allows the customer to create a password and a registered account that is tied to the customer profile in Shopify.
-To enable this notification, click the wrench icon in your Recharge Dashboard, select Notifications, and click the toggle for Send account invite after checkout to activate the notification.
+To enable this notification, click Settings in your merchant portal, select Notifications, and click the toggle for Send account invite after checkout to activate the notification.

 Once the customer registers a password, they can log in through the Shopify account page and access their Recharge customer portal by clicking the Manage Subscriptions link.